Peter Schwartz (Capitol rioter): Shelly Stallings

 Schwartz's wife, Shelly Stallings, was also charged for her role in the Capitol riot; she was arrested in Owensboro on February 16, 2022.
 Stallings pleaded guilty to all seven charges in her indictment—five felonies and two misdemeanors—on August 24, 2022.
-In 2023, Stallings was sentenced to two years in prison.
+According to Stallings, she lied for Schwartz because she was afraid of him, alleging that Schwartz had beaten her two days before the FBI arrested him, threatened harm to anyone who turned him in to the FBI, and sent as many as 30 messages from jail threatening to kill her if she cooperated.
+In April 2023, Stallings was sentenced to two years in prison.
 Since the Capitol riot, Stallings has returned to her hometown in Morgantown, Kentucky, and filed for divorce.

 Imprisonment

 As of January 2024, Schwartz was being held in the United States Penitentiary, Canaan, in Canaan Township, Pennsylvania.

 Pardon

 On January 20, 2025, the first day of the second presidency of Donald Trump, Schwartz was pardoned along with nearly every other participant in the Capitol attack.
 One of Schwartz's former girlfriends, a Democrat who voted for Trump three times, stated that Schwartz should not have been pardoned and that she had believed the Trump administration would pardon Capitol attack defendants only on a case-by-case basis.

+On September 9, 2026, Schwartz was arrested in Corpus Christi, Texas, and charged with driving with a suspended license, possession of a controlled substance, and unlawful carrying of a weapon.